KevMP/smart-home-automation/local/README.md

 </details>

-# Database Backup
+## Database : Automatic Backups
-* This file "database_backup.py" will backup our database every hour each day, it will have to be run as its own process on the same machine that the database will be stored.
+* This file ```database_backup.py``` will backup our database every hour each day, it will have to be run as its own process on the same machine that the database will be stored.

 # Client Server Network Diagram
 <details><summary>SHOW DIAGRAM</summary>